The effect of demagnetization on the susceptibility of single-domain particles and assemblies

 with

-for a non-interacting, uniaxial anisotropy particle with the applied field at an angle $\theta_{\textrm{H}}$ to the anisotropy axis.
-Here, the energy ratios used are
+for a non-interacting uniaxial-anisotropy particle with the applied field at an angle $\theta_{\textrm{H}}$ to the anisotropy axis \cite{zambach2023b}.
+The energy ratios are

-with $K$ being the effective anisotropy, in our case $K = K_{\textrm{sh}}$.
+with $K$ being the effective anisotropy; here $K = K_{\textrm{sh}}$.
 If the length difference between the axes is larger than 5-10\%, then shape anisotropy dominates over magneto-crystalline anisotropy for most soft magnetic particle materials.
-For uniaxial anisotropy particles the susceptibility ranges from $\epsilon_{\textrm{M}}$ to 0 in case of large anisotropy ($\epsilon_{\textrm{k}}\gg1$) as $R'/R$ goes towards 1.
-For low anisotropy ($\epsilon_{\textrm{k}}\ll1$) the limit of $R'/R$ is $1/3$ and the susceptibility of the uniaxial anisotropy particle goes towards the random case value $\epsilon_{\textrm{M}}/3$ for all $\theta_{\textrm{H}}$.

-From above it is clear that the susceptibility is $\epsilon_{\textrm{M}}/3$ for a spherical particle, i.e. $K_{\textrm{sh}}=0$, and therefore, neither in the superparamagnetic single-domain case, is the susceptibility limited to 3 by demagnetisation effects.
-If we increase the shape anisotropy we observe that demagnetisation results in slightly larger susceptibility for fields along the long axis and slightly lower susceptibility for fields perpendicular to the long axis.
-Hence, demagnetisation in superparamagnetic particles acts in similar way as for the blocked case: the differences in demagnetisation factors along primary axes in the particle are of importance.
-However, susceptibility is further enhanced in some cases due to the anisotropy.
+For uniaxial anisotropy particles, the susceptibility ranges from $\epsilon_{\textrm{M}}$ to 0 in the case of large anisotropy ($\epsilon_{\textrm{k}}\gg1$) as $R'/R$ goes towards 1.
+For low anisotropy ($\epsilon_{\textrm{k}}\ll1$), the limit of $R'/R$ is $1/3$ and the susceptibility of the uniaxial anisotropy particle goes towards the random case value $\epsilon_{\textrm{M}}/3$ for all $\theta_{\textrm{H}}$.
+Hence $\chi_{\textrm{p,spm}}$ equals $\epsilon_{\textrm{M}}/3$ for a spherical particle ($K_{\textrm{sh}}=0$).
+Therefore, neither in the superparamagnetic single-domain case is the susceptibility limited to 3 by demagnetization effects for a spherical particle.
+If the shape anisotropy increases (for $K_{\textrm{sh}}$ small), demagnetization results in slightly larger susceptibility along the long axis and slightly lower susceptibility perpendicular to the long axis.
+Thus, demagnetization in superparamagnetic particles acts in a way similar to that for the blocked case: the differences in demagnetization factors along primary axes in the particle are of importance, but in some cases, the anisotropy improves $\chi_{\textrm{p,spm}}$.
 For non-interacting, randomly oriented superparamagnetic particles, one can average over all possible directions for Eq. \eqref{eq:ChiAngle} and thus recover the well known per particle susceptibility

-Eq. \eqref{eq:ChiRandom} reveals that shape anisotropy is washed out in random ensembles of superparamagnetic particles, as all individual contributions to the susceptibility are averaged by the randomness of the particle axis with respect to the applied field direction.\\
+Eq. \eqref{eq:ChiRandom} reveals that shape anisotropy is washed out in random ensembles of superparamagnetic particles, since all individual contributions to the susceptibility are averaged by the randomness of the particle axis with respect to the applied field direction.